spaceC00kie/task-tracker/README.md

 ## What is this?

-My task tracker was made with the intent to sharpen my react skills.
-This program lets you create a list of tasks that you can add to, set reminders for, and remove.
-If you double-click on a task on the home page it sets the reminder to true and adds a thick border to the left side of the task.
+This task tracker software was built in an effort to better my React skills.
+This program lets you create a list of tasks and reminders; it uses json-server to persist those tasks.

 <gif of app in use>